elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Falco dashboard added to Grafana
 - `any` can be used as configuration version to disabled version check
 - Configuration options regarding pod placement and resources for cert-manager
+- Possibility to configure pod placement and resourcess for velero

 ### Changed